eclipse-edc/MinimumViableDataspace/README.md

 Running the dataspace from within IntelliJ is still useful though for testing APIs, debugging of one runtime, etc.

+After executing the `dataspace` run config in Intellij, please be sure to execute the `seed.sh` script after all the runtimes have started.
+Omitting to do so will cause all connector-to-connector communication to fail.
+Note that in the Kubernetes deployment this is **not** necessary, because seeding is done automatically.

 ## Executing REST requests using Postman

 This demos comes with a Postman collection located in `deployment/assets/postman`.
 Be aware that the collection is